fallen-icarus/cardano-swaps/README.md

 #### When Mainnet?

-Currently, aiken is still in the alpha phase and therefore, this protocol should also be considered in the alpha phase.
-Mainnet release ideally should happen after:
+Currently, Aiken is still in the alpha phase and therefore, this protocol should also be considered in the alpha phase.
+Furthermore, there are some features that should be tried to determine their trade-offs.Mainnet release ideally should happen after:

-1. aiken stabilizes
+1. Aiken stabilizes
+2. Cardano-Swaps features stabilize
-2. Cardano-Swaps undergoes a security audit
+3. Cardano-Swaps undergoes a security audit

 That being said, this protocol is fully peer-to-peer.
-If some community members are willing to accept the risks, nobody can stop them from using this protocol right now.
+If some community members are willing to accept the risks and are comfortable with the current features, nobody can stop them from using this protocol right now.

 ## Conclusion
 The cardano-swaps protocol has all of the desired properties of a highly scalable DEX.
 Thanks to the use of beacon tokens, decentralization is no longer limited by the design of DEXs.
 Instead, the limiting factor is now the off-chain querying.
 However, innovations in this space are still in the early days.
 The Koios API is an example of a more decentralized off-chain platform.
 As the technology improves, the decentralization of this protocol will improve as well.